Collin K. Berke, Ph.D.

 Stacking plots

 Stacking is just what you’d expect; it’s placing plots on top of each other.
-The /
+The / operator is used for stacking.
+Let’s stack our two trend lines, vis_rev_trend and vis_high_cat_trend.
+Here’s what this looks like:

-/ vis_high_cat_trend vis_rev_trend
+vis_rev_trend / vis_high_cat_trend

 We can extend this even further by stacking on another plot.

-/ vis_high_cat_trend / vis_high_rev_items vis_rev_trend
+vis_rev_trend / vis_high_cat_trend / vis_high_rev_items

 Eh, I’m not a fan of the result here.
 The outputted composition has an issue with the y-axis labels.
 We might want to explore more complex layouts to see if we can fix this problem.
 But first, let’s discuss packing.